Consumer Reports has no financial relationship with advertisers on this site.

 If these actions don’t help, our medical experts advise taking an inexpensive over-the-counter drug containing an antihistamine such as diphenhydramine (Benadryl Allergy, Nytol, Sominex, and generic) or doxylamine (Unisom Nighttime Sleep-Aid and generic)—but for a maximum of a few nights.
-An earlier CR report found that drugs like diphenhydramine can cause dependence when taken for longer than directed (usually two weeks).
+However, it's important to know that an earlier CR report found that drugs like diphenhydramine can cause dependence when taken for longer than directed (usually two weeks).
 Plus, they have other risks, such as constipation, confusion, dizziness, and next-day drowsiness.

 If your insomnia lasts longer than a few nights, see your doctor to determine whether other factors, such as pain, heartburn, hot flashes, or drug side effects, could be disturbing your sleep.
 If these are ruled out—or if your insomnia persists despite treatment of the underlying problems—nondrug sleep treatments such as cognitive behavioral therapy appear to yield better, more lasting results than any sleep medications.
 If possible, try CBT before resorting to medication, which can undermine your motivation to make behavioral changes.

 If your doctor recommends sleeping pills for more than a temporary bout of insomnia without mentioning nondrug therapy, ask about these options yourself.
-For more on such treatment, see our Best Buy Drugs report on medications to treat insomnia.
+For more on such treatment, see our latest tips on how to treat insomnia.